APRIL 28, 2022

 GRAIL WATCH 1: RESSENCE × ALAIN SILBERSTEIN “CARPE DIEM”

-Self-winding caliber with ROCS 1 module; 36-hour power reserve
+Movement: Self-winding caliber with ROCS 1 module; 36-hour power reserve

 Functions: Hours, minutes, seconds and day of the week